GiacomoFrn/Advanced-DQM-for-DT-detector/README.md

    `git merge upstream/main`

-2. Sync the branch you are working in:

-   `git checkout <BranchName>`

-   `git fetch upstream <BranchName>`

-   `git merge upstream/<BranchName>`

-3. Before starting to code in your machine make sure everything is up to date:
+2. Before starting to code in your machine make sure everything is up to date:

     `git pull`

-4. If you need some code that has been moved to the main then merge the main branch in your working branch:

-   `git merge main`

-5. ***Now you can start developing code***
+3. ***Now you can start developing code***

-6. Add files you want to commit (DO NOT add data files, weird folders and junk files):
+4. Add files you want to commit (DO NOT add data files, weird folders and junk files):

     `git add <NewFile>`

-7. Commit the tracked changes:
+5. Commit the tracked changes:

     `git commit -m "<MeaningfulMessage>"`

-8. Push local changes into *your* remote repository on github (`origin`):
+6. Push local changes into *your* remote repository on github (`origin`):

-    `git push origin <BranchName>`
+    `git push origin main`

-9. Once you finished a specific task, or reached an important point where you want the other members to have your code, then propagate your changes to this repository (`upstream`) via pull request on GitHub.
+7. Push local changes into the `upstream` repository:

+    `git push upstream main`